tilse/task-view-enhancer/README.md

 If you don't wanna install the script properly just yet, you can run the demo.exe .

-It won't work on some windows though, like task manager or other important windows.
+It won't work on some windows though, like task manager or other important windows.<br>
-We'll get to fixing that after you're done with the demo.
+We'll get to fixing that after you're done with the demo.<br>
 You can quit the demo by right clicking on the icon in the task tray and selecting "exit".

 To make sure that the names for taskView and snapAssist are correct and everything